 Roundtable Discussion for Employees on Childcare Leave

-Implementation of Joint Seminars for People Returning to Work from Childcare Leave and Their Supervisors
+Implementation of Joint Seminars for Those who Returning to Work from Childcare Leave and Their Supervisors

-Sumitomo Forestry held a joint seminar in November and December 2021 for people returning to work from childcare leave, their supervisor and even their spouse.
+Sumitomo Forestry held a joint seminar in November 2022 for those who returning to work from childcare leave and their supervisor.
 This seminar held classes to teach the social landscape surrounding childbirth and child raising, a balance between work and childcare as well as future career development, panel discussions with senior employees who have experience raising children and working, and group discussions with other participants.
 The opportunity offered a chance for everyone to think about the actions supervisors and the individual raising a child can each take to find a balance between work, raising children and developing a career.

 Supporting Workstyles for Employees Caring for Family Members

-Sumitomo Forestry provides support to employees who are working while also nursing family members.
-Family care leave was revised so that eligible employees may take up to 365 days of leave per applicable family member, and employees may also take advantage of the ﬂextime system, work shorter hours or work a four-day week.
-When the flextime system was rolled out to the entire company in January 2021 (except employees on the discretionary work system), we further revised the flextime system to let employees reduce the core time according to their reasons for taking family care leave.
-Sumitomo Forestry has also established family illness and injury leave, enabling employees to take up to 10 days of leave each year in 30 minute increments.
+Sumitomo Forestry supports its employees in balancing work and nursing care.
+In addition to allowing employees to take up to 365days of leave per applicable family member, employees may also take advantage of shorter working hours or a four-day workweek.
+The flextime system was rolled out to the entire company in January 2021 (except employees on the discretionary work system), and now the core hours can be shortened for reasons of family care.
+Sumitomo Forestry has also established family illness and injury leave, enabling employees to take in 30 minute increments.